-Limitations of Constituent Assembly of India
+Limitations of the Constituent Assembly of India

 The critics have criticized the Constituent Assembly on various grounds.
 These are as follows:

-Not a Sovereign Body: The critics maintained that the Constituent Assembly was not a sovereign body as it was created by the proposals of the British Government.
+- Not a Sovereign Body: The critics maintained that the Constituent Assembly was not a sovereign body as it was created by the proposals of the British Government.
 Further, they said that the Assembly held its sessions with the permission of the British Government.

-Time-Consuming: According to the critics, the Constituent Assembly took unduly long time to make the Constitution.
+- Time-Consuming: According to the critics, the Constituent Assembly took an unduly long time to make the Constitution.
 They stated that the framers of the American Constitution took only four months to complete their work.

-Lawyer-Politician Domination: It is also maintained by the critics that the Constituent Assembly was dominated by lawyers and politicians.
+- Lawyer-Politician Domination: It is also maintained by the critics that the Constituent Assembly was dominated by lawyers and politicians.
 They pointed out that other sections of the society were not sufficiently represented.
 This, to them, is the main reason for the bulkiness and complicated language of the Constitution.

-Dominated by Hindus: According to some critics, the Constituent Assembly was a Hindu dominated body.
+- Dominated by Hindus: According to some critics, the Constituent Assembly was a Hindu-dominated body.
 Lord Viscount Simon called it ‘a body of Hindus’.
 Similarly, Winston Churchill commented that the Constituent Assembly represented ‘only one major community in India.